gitter-badger/vclgenie/README.md

 ### Actions

 Actions are setup almost identically to Conditions, but have a slightly different set of types.
-Additionally, we map every action to the VCL function that it maps to, although knowledge of this is not necessary and is automatically managed in the backend API.
+Additionally, we map every action to the VCL function that it needs, although knowledge of this is not necessary and is automatically managed in the backend API (Check VCLHelpers.scala if interested).

 The currently supported list of actions are